jamescarlyle/jamescarlyle.github.io/_posts/2015-07-24-winning-the-blockcoin-hackathon.md

 ---
 layout: post
-title:  "Winning the BlockCo.in London hackathon"
+title:  "Winning the HackCo.in London hackathon"
 ---

 I had a fantastic day yesterday in the company of some very smart people, looking at how the blockchain could be used to solve identity problems.
 Many thanks to [HackC0in](http://www.hackcoin.io/) for organising the [event](http://www.hackcoin.io/hackcoin-london/), and to [Eris](https://erisindustries.com/) and [Diacle](http://diacle.com/) for sponsoring it.
 Also to [Barclays Accelerator](http://www.barclaysaccelerator.com/#/home/) for providing the space for the event.
 Suitably grungy, noisy, no aircon - just what every start-up expects!